PiotrSchodowski/wealthfund-backend/README.md

 >`on the chart:`

 ![img_19.png](img_19.png)

 ![img_20.png](img_20.png)

 ### Watch your history:

-and delete when you made mistake
+and undo when you made mistake

 ![img_21.png](img_21.png)

-### When you are Admin, you can manage assets in special page!:
+### When you are Admin, you can manage assets in special page !

 ![img_22.png](img_22.png)

-Admin can import assets or create new when it is not in the database.
+Admin can import assets or create new ones if they are not in the database.

 ## Thank you for your attention!
- When you have any questions, solutions, ideas please contact me: ps.schodowski@gmail.com
+If you have any questions, solutions, or ideas, please contact me at: ps.schodowski@gmail.com